Data import and export

 One option is to use text files (tab-separated or comma-separated) as described above to exchange data with other statistics software packages.

-Use the SPSS Integration Plug-in for R
+Use SPSS essentials for R

 BEGIN PROGRAM R.